pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit add-wait-after-question-0 >}}

-For now, let's just copy and paste the code we already have for asking the first question:
+And then we want the narrator to ask the second question.
+To make a start on this, let's just copy and paste the code we already have for asking the first question:

 {{< commit copy-paste-to-ask-question-0-again >}}